 The first rule is to not respond to something that you think is fraudulent.
 If it happens at work, report it to your security team and your supervisor and let the company figure out the best course of action.

 If scam email comes in your personal email, the best course of action is to just delete it or mark it as spam if your email provider has that option.
 You can also report it to your law enforcement agencies as well.
 That can be a useful step because these agencies usually operate alert systems whereby they can reach a larger number of people to let them know this scam is happening now.
 It also helps these agencies gain an understanding of how deep and wide a scam is which can help track the people behind it.

 Reporting in Canada

 The Royal Canadian Mounted Police (RCMP) is Canada’s Federal police force.
-It outlines the police agencies to contact depending on the type of fraud.
+It provides information on reporting scams.
 It also indicates that all types of fraud should be reported to the Canadian Anti-Fraud Centre which collects intelligence on mass fraud and identification theft in Canada.

 Reporting in the United States

 The Federal Bureau of Investigation (FBI) operates the Internet Crime Complaint Center (IC3) which is a central place for lodging complaints about internet fraud.
 The IC3 may share your complaint with the law enforcement agencies that have jurisdiction for a complaint.

 ActionFraud is the national reporting centre for fraud and email scams in the United Kingdom and works with the National Fraud Intelligence Bureau.